Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S, R (0 gp)
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 round
 You disturb the weave around a creature you can see in range, straining it to its breaking point.
 The target must make a CON Save.
 On a failed save, the creature takes 2d10 Necrotic damage the next time it casts a spell before the end of your next turn.
-This spell’s damage increases by 2d10 when you reach 5th level (4d10), 11th level (6d10), and 17th level (8d10).
+This spell's damage increases by 2d10 when you reach 5th level (4d10), 11th level (6d10), and 17th level (8d10).
 - **Classes**: Druid, Sorcerer
 *(Source: CS)*